alexoh2bd/Mansfield/README.md

 ![workflow status](https://github.com/csci312a-f23/project-mansfield/actions/workflows/node.js.yml/badge.svg)

 ## Application
+I collaborated on the development of a sports betting web application that enables users to place and track wagers with persistent account management across sessions.
+I built a local endpoint API to manage user balances and betting history and contributed to frontend feature design and implementation, with a strong focus on improving the user experience through iterative feedback.
+I designed the Firebase database architecture and deployed Google Cloud Functions to enable real-time updates within the app.
+This project strengthened my skills in full-stack development, cloud deployment, and performance optimization.

-This application should allow the user to place and track sports wagers.
-Each user will have an account that tracks their balance and history across site visits.
+This full-stack web application  allows users to place and track sports wagers with persistent, secure Google account functionality to manage balances and betting history across sessions.

 ## Application link